hashicorp/vault/website/source/guides/operations/vault-ha-consul.html.md

     [Install]
     WantedBy=multi-user.target

-Note that you might be interested in changing the values of the following depending on style, file system hierarchy standard adherence level, and so on:
+Change the following values as necessary:

 - **`-config-file`**
 - **`-pid-file`**

-Once the unit file is defined and saved as e.g.
+Once the unit file is defined and saved (e.g.
-`/etc/systemd/system/consul.service`, be sure to perform a s`ystemctl daemon-reload` and then you can start your Consul service on each Vault server.
+`/etc/systemd/system/consul.service`), be sure to perform a `systemctl daemon-reload` and then you can start your Consul service on each Vault server.

-Start Consul and Verify Cluster State Be sure that the ownership and permissions is correct on the directory you specified for the value of data_dir, and then start the Consul service on each system and verify the status:
+Start the Consul and verify its cluster state to be sure that the ownership and permissions are correct on the directory you specified for the value of `data_dir`, and then start the Consul service on each system and verify the
+status:

     $ sudo systemctl start consul
     $ sudo systemctl status consul